 Key point: manage the publication process in one place, drawing in data from throughout the system, and see your to-do dates change as your contract, delivery and pub dates change.

-There are hundreds of tasks that need completing to get a book published.
-Use Consonance’s task management tools to plan and stay on track.
-Hold a workshop including all key players throughout your team to work out your template schedules offline before you attempt to formalise them in Consonance.
+There are hundreds of to-dos that need completing to get a book published.
+Use Consonance’s to-dos to plan and stay on track.

 Manage issues as they arise on the Work overview page.
 Read how to manage issues.

-Export the dates on your schedules into the iCal format, to see them in Outlook or Google Calendars.
+Export the dates on your to-dos into the iCal format, to see them in Outlook or Google Calendars.
 Read how to manage calendars.